Combodo/iTop/readme.txt

 The bulk export has been completely redesigned:
 - interactive choice of the columns to export (and their order) as well as all the format specific options
 - support for high volumes of data for the interactive export
-- the same export engine" is used for interactive or scripted exports
+- the same "export engine" is used for interactive or scripted exports
 - new PDF format
 - a fields specification can now be an extended attribute code (e.g. location_id->org_id->parent_id->code)
 - for full backward compatibility the "old" export.php page still exists, the new export is 'export-v2.php"